casics/dassie/README.md

 LoCTerms database process is running with PID 10714.
 ```

-This procedure will leave the database running on your computer, so that you can immediately try `query-locterms` to experiment with the system.
+This procedure will leave the database running on your computer, so that you can immediately try `locterms` to experiment with the system.

 The database server (MongoDB) will be configured to listen on a default port, number 27017.
 To change this, you can use the `-p` option when first configuring LoCTerms using `locterms-server`.
 This port number will be saved to a configuration file in the current directory, so that when LoCTerms is restarted, it will automatically use the same port again.
 Here is an example of setting the port number to `31313`&mdash;note that this is only an example and there is no reason to use this value in particular: